doki-theme/doki-theme-web/CONTRIBUTING.md

 }
 ```

-Once changes are made you can run the command below inside the `buildSrc` directory.
+Once changes are made, you can run the command below inside the `buildSrc` directory.

 ```shell
 yarn buildDefinitions